An In-Depth Look at CEASE FIRE

 In late March, CEASE FIRE finally had its Korean premiere, for the 7th Infantry.
 All of the combat veterans who were still with the division said the film looked “too much like Korea,” attesting to its authenticity.

 In mid-October 1953, Paramount had been the first studio to offer exhibitors the option of booking their new 3-D releases in flat versions.
-Sloppy presentations and the public’s growing apathy toward the process convinced exhibitors to play CEASE FIRE (and other 3-D titles) mostly flat.
-The Polaroid Corp. mounted an aggressive campaign to improve the quality of 3-D exhibition, yet few moviegoers had the opportunity to see the film the way it was intended to be seen.
+By early 1954, many exhibitors opted to play CEASE FIRE (and other 3-D titles) mostly flat.
+Few moviegoers had the opportunity to see the film the way it was intended to be seen.

-Despite an initial string of successful 3-D engagements, CEASE FIRE did not perform to its full potential at the box office.
+Despite an initial string of successful 3-D engagements in major cities, CEASE FIRE did not perform to its full potential at the box office.
 Historian John McElwee confirms that it received 452 bookings in 3-D (a total of $264,000 in domestic rentals) and 11,570 flat bookings ($571,000 in domestic rentals).
-Those figures reveal 46% of the domestic rentals came from 3-D bookings that comprised a small fraction of the playdates.
+Those figures reveal 46% of the total domestic rentals came from 3-D bookings which comprised a small fraction of the playdates.
 If more theatres had played CEASE FIRE in 3-D, it would have possibly done much better at the boxoffice.

 There were certainly enough potential venues.
 In January 1954, International Projectionist reported that “some 5,000 theatres in the nation have been equipped for 3-D.” In a related article, also from January 1954, Motion Picture Daily quoted J. Harold Booth, executive vice-president of the Polaroid Corp., asserting that 3-D had “finally found a secure place as a medium to enhance entertainment values” and citing a Wall Street Journal estimate that the rise in better pictures and better projection gave 3-D productions a boxoffice advantage of at least 15% or more, with many 3-D engagements running as much as 60% ahead of conventional film showings.